Decorated Young Tableaux and the Poissonized Robinson-Schensted Process: Relationship to Stochastic Dynamics on Partitions

 Using the result for $t\in[0,\th]$ applied to the configuration $\Pi$, we have $\la_{\tilde{R},\tilde{L}}(t)=\la_{\Pi^{T}}(t)$ for all $t\in[0,\th]$.
 Now, $\la_{\tilde{R},\tilde{L}}(t)=\la_{\tilde{L},\tilde{R}}(-t)$ follows from the definition \ref{YDprocess_pair}.
 It is also true that $\la_{\Pi^{T}}(t)=\la_{\Pi}(-t)$; this follows from the fact that $\left(\mbox{\ensuremath{\square}}\left(u(t),v(t)\right)\right)^{T}=\mbox{\ensuremath{\square}}\left(u(-t),v(-t)\right)$ as regions in the plane $\bR_{+}^{2}$ and so the permutations at time $t$ will have $\si_{\Pi}(t)=\left(\si_{\Pi^{-1}}(-t)\right)^{-1}$.
 Since the RS correspondence assigns the same shape to the inverse permutation have $\la_{\Pi^{T}}(t)=\la_{\Pi}(-t)$.
 Hence we conclude $\la_{\tilde{L},\tilde{R}}(t)=\la_{\Pi}(t)$ for $t\in[-\th,0]$ too. \end{proof}

 \begin{rem} This is exactly the same construction of the random trajectories $\la_{\Pi}(u(t),v(t))$ from Theorem 2.3 in \cite{Borodin_stochasticdynamics}.
 Note that in this work, the curve $\left(u(t),v(t)\right)$ was going the other way going ``clockwise'' around the outside edge of the box $[0,\th]\times[0,\th]$ rather than ``counterclockwise'' as we have here.
 This difference just arises from the convention of putting the recording tableau as the right tableau when applying the RS algorithm and makes no practical difference.
 Since our construction is a special case of the stochastic dynamics constructed from this paper, we can use the scaling limit results to compute the limiting behavior of the Poissonized RS tableaux.
 The only obstruction is that one has to do some change of time coordinate to translate to what is called ``interior time'' in \cite{Borodin_stochasticdynamics} along the curve so that $s=\half\left(\ln u-\ln v\right)$.
-In the below corollary, we record the scaling limit for the topmost line of the ensemble.
-It is also possible to get a convergence result to the multi-line Airy 2 line ensemble.\end{rem} \begin{cor} Let $\left(\tilde{L}_{\th},\tilde{R}_{\th}\right)$ be the Poissonized Robinson-Schensted tableaux of parameter $\th$.
+In the below corollary, we record the scaling limit for the topmost line of the ensemble. \end{rem} \begin{cor} Let $\left(\tilde{L}_{\th},\tilde{R}_{\th}\right)$ be the Poissonized Robinson-Schensted tableaux of parameter $\th$.
 If we scale around the point $\tau=0$, there is convergence to the Airy 2 process on the time scale $\th^{2/3}$, namely:

-Where $\cA_{2}(\cdot)$ is the Airy 2 process.\end{cor} \begin{proof} We first do a change of variables in the parameter $\th$ by $\al=\th^{2}$ so that the curves we consider have area $u_{\al}(0)v_{\al}(0)=\al$ at time $0$.
+where $\cA_{2}(\cdot)$ is the Airy 2 process.\end{cor} \begin{proof} We first do a change of variables in the parameter $\th$ by $\al=\th^{2}$ so that the curves we consider have area $u_{\al}(0)v_{\al}(0)=\al$ at time $0$.
 We will use $s$ to denote ``interior time'' along the curve $(u_{\al},v_{\al})$ constructed in Theorem \ref{curve_thm} (see Remark 1.4 in \cite{Borodin_stochasticdynamics} for an explanation of the interior time).
-This is a change of time variable $s=s(t)$ given by:
+This is a change of time variable $s=s(t)$ given by